The Top 7 Human Resource Processes That You Should Automate

 1. Leave Requests

 By far, the most popular automated Human Resources processes in KiSSFLOW is the leave request, or paid time off (PTO) request.
 In fact, 1 in every 2 HR departments that we talked with found this to be one of the most useful processes.

 Vacation requests take an inordinate amount of time when done manually.
 Someone must find a paper form or send an email which will undoubtedly have some errors on the first submission.
 After approval from a manager, it must also be cleared by HR and finance, who might discover that the employee does not have enough days to take off.

 An automated leave request means that the employee can start with a form that automatically shows the number of days available to use for different categories.
 Reporting managers can also quickly see a shared calendar to make sure that there are no dependencies.
 After the manager approves it, HR and finance processing are just a formality as all other details have been checked by the system.

-Automating this HR process saves lots of headaches when compared to emails or paper forms.
+Automating leave management saves lots of headaches when compared to emails or paper forms.